manoj7417/genies_new_25/README.md

-# Genies Career Hub - Landing Page
+# Geniess Career Hub - Landing Page

-A stunning, modern landing page for Genies Career Hub built with Next.js and Tailwind CSS.
+A stunning, modern landing page for Geniess Career Hub built with Next.js and Tailwind CSS.
 This landing page is designed to attract users and showcase the platform's career development features.

 ## 🚀 Features